 - The cookie round will first rise and then collapse which is a sign that it is nearly done.
 When gently pressed with a finger it should spring back.
 Remove from oven.

-- Roll another part of dough 3 credit cards thick and cut in rectangle pieces 1 x 2 1/2-inches.
+- Roll another part of dough three credit cards thick and cut in rectangle pieces 1 x 2 1/2-inches.
 Place on cookie sheets and bake as before.

 - Place baked round cookie base on top of cheesecake.
 Then place a serving tray or cake board onto cookie base.
 Flip upside down and gently remove cake pan from cheesecake and remove plastic.

-- Whip 1cup whipping cream, 2 tablespoons sugar and 1 teaspoon vanilla to firm peaks.
+- Whip one cup whipping cream, two tablespoons sugar and one teaspoon vanilla to firm peaks.
 Spread half of amount on cake surface.
 Fill remaining amount in a piping bag fitted with a medium star tip and pipe rosettes along edge.

-- Bring to a boil 1/2 cup whipping cream, butter, brown sugar and salt.
-Boil for 3 minutes and remove from heat, add 2 teaspoons vanilla extract.
+- Bring to a boil 1/2 cup whipping cream, butter, brown sugar, and salt.
+Boil for three minutes and remove from heat, add two teaspoons vanilla extract.
 Set aside to cool completely.